avfaulkner/geo-osint-change-detection-solonytsivka/README.md

-# Arms Smuggling GEO-OSINT: Change Detection Case Study (Solonytsivka, Ukraine)
+# GEOINT Change Detection Case Study – Solonytsivka, Ukraine (May–June 2022)

+## Analyzing Sentinel-1 SAR and Sentinel-2 Optical Imagery for Surface Activity Patterns

-This repository demonstrates a complete, reproducible GEOINT/OSINT workflow that detects and analyzes potential logistical or arms-related ground activity using Sentinel-1 SAR and Sentinel-2 optical imagery.
+This repository demonstrates a complete, reproducible GEOINT/OSINT workflow that detects and analyzes potential logistical ground activity using Sentinel-1 SAR and Sentinel-2 optical imagery.
 It focuses on the Ukraine–Russia border region (Solonytsivka, near Kharkiv) between May 2022 and June 2022.

 The project blends radar-based change detection, optical visual analysis, and automated reporting to create an open-source intelligence case study that mirrors professional GEOINT production standards.